How does an ATV charge its battery?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-You may have noticed that ATVs do not use alternators to charge its battery as a car do.
-And you know that keeping the battery topped off is essential for the bike to function properly.
+You may have noticed that ATVs do not use alternators to charge their battery as a car do.
+And you know that keeping the battery topped off is essential for the bike to function correctly.

-Quite many functions like the starter, cooling fans, lights, winch, power steering, heated grips, GPS, and other accessories require electricity to work.
+Many functions like the starter, cooling fans, lights, winch, power steering, heated grips, GPS, and other accessories require electricity.

 If you’re anything like me, you want to know how your vehicle’s various systems are actually working.

-This gives you a better understanding of its capabilities and limitations and makes troubleshooting a bit easier when things do not work as it’s supposed to.
+This gives you a better understanding of its capabilities and limitations and makes troubleshooting easier when things do not work as they should.

-A stator system can be designed in several ways, but they all share the same working principles.
+A stator system can be designed in several ways, but all share the same working principles.

 Inside the engine crankcase, you have a shaft (the crankshaft) spinning at the same speed as the bike RPMs.
 The more throttle you give, the faster this shaft rotates.

 The engine power is what powers the charging system.
-The charging system will “rob” your engine for about 0,5 hp on maximum output, which practically makes it a non-issue.
+The charging system will “rob” your engine for about 0,5 hp on maximum output, practically making it a non-issue.

-The charging system is connected directly to this shaft and basically consists of three different components.
+The charging system is connected directly to the crankshaft and consists of three main components.
 This is a rotor or flywheel, a stator, and a regulator rectifier.

 stator housing